 mtConfidenceScore: HTML5, global and local

 Segment-level, ITS-aware Matrex SMT Web Service: This is based on the Matrex SMT system developed at DCU as an extension to the MOSES SMT system.
 The web service interface is developed using a platform provided by the PANACEA project.
-As a segment as passed to this service is only a document fragment rather than a valid HMTL5 or XML document, this service is described as ITS-aware rather than ITS compliant.
-It uses proprietary web service parameters to relay the values of ITS data categories that apply t the whole segment, while they use a proprietary span element and attributes to relay sub-segment level ITS data categories.
+As a segment passed to this service is only a document fragment rather than a valid HMTL5 or XML document, this service is described as ITS-aware rather than ITS compliant.
+It uses proprietary web service parameters to relay the values of ITS data categories that apply to the whole segment, while they use a proprietary span element and attributes to relay sub-segment level ITS data categories.
 In this way the web service exhibits compatibility with the following ITS data categories: translate, domain, language information, translationAgent and mtConfidenceScore.

-The operation of the system involves CMS-LION parsing and segmenting a HTML5 document containing ITS mark-up and then invoking the segment-level, ITS-aware Matrex SMT Web Service separately for each segment, then reconstructing an target language version of the HTML5 document, including relevant ITS mark-up.
+The operation of the system involves CMS-LION parsing and segmenting a HTML5 document containing ITS mark-up and then invoking the segment-level, ITS-aware Matrex SMT Web Service separately for each segment, then reconstructing a target language version of the HTML5 document, including relevant ITS mark-up.
 The interoperability points exposed in this use case are therefore: source HTML5 document, input to web service, output form web service and target HTML5 document

-Limitations: This use case implementation provide an initial exploration of the integration of CMS and SMT highlighting segmentation related issues relate to SMT use, including the handling of differential ITS mark-up in sub-segments.
+Limitations: This use case implementation provides an initial exploration of the integration of CMS and SMT highlighting segmentation related issues relate to SMT use, including the handling of differential ITS mark-up in sub-segments.
 Therefore, all ITS conformance behaviour is contained within the CMS-LION component.
 It is envisaged that a document level interface to Matrex will be developed in future, requiring ITS conformance by the service implementation.

 4 Use Case Demonstration